iroks/multituner-sdr/README.md

     4 tuners x 8 bit or
     2 tuners x 8-16 bit

-The hardware example of 2 tuners (R820T2) x 14 bit can be found in this repository (https://github.com/iroks/multituner-sdr), see alsohttps://coherent-receiver.com/fx3-multituner (section - single board mutituner receivers).
+The hardware example of 2 tuners (R820T2) x 14 bit can be found in this repository (https://github.com/iroks/multituner-sdr), see https://coherent-receiver.com/fx3-multituner (section - single board mutituner receivers).
+This disclosed implementation is based on FX3 development board (EZ-USB FX3 Software Development Kit, costs ~45 EUR) but we also have developed a CYUSB3014BZXC integrated version.

+FX3 supports ADC sampling rates up to 100 MHz (or up to 120 MHz out of spec).
+Therefore, ~200 MHz spectrum can be observed by 4 * 50 MHz tuners/mixers and can be used for scenarios:
+- bandwidth aggregation for continuous/non-continuous spectrum,
+- signal decoding improvements or
+- synchronized receiving on different frequencies, e.g. for frequency hopping decoding.

 All samples are acquired simultaneously and sent to host interleaved.
+Therefore, this device can also be used for DF, DoA, passive radars or just basic beamforming experiments.

 It is also possible to synchronise multiple USB ports.

-It is possible to develop following configurations (all signals are synchronized with a common clock and acquired on host synchronised and interleaved per USB port):

-- 2 x 30 microphones with I2S output per USB port; multiple USB ports can be synchronised together on host; technology is tested for a single segment (multiple segment were tested on host without multiple USB ports synchronisation);

-or

-- 30 x 32-bit stereo ADCs with I2S output per USB port, multiple USB ports can be synchronised together on host.
-Technology is tested for a single segment with sample rates up to 768 kHz per ADC (multiple segement were tested on host without multiple USB ports synchronisation);

-- 30 x Zero-IF tuner with IQ output and audio ADC with I2S output per USB port; multiple USB ports can be synchronised together on host.
-Technology is tested for a single segment with sample rates up to 768 kHz per ADC (multiple segement were tested on host without multiple USB ports synchronisation);

-- RF broadcast tuners, e.g. SI468x with I2S output; tested successfully, 31+ stereo channels per USB port possible;

-- Use multichannel audio ADCs that will increase the number of channels (TDM, not tested, just an idea);

-- RF tuners STA709, STA710, TDA7707, TDA7708, Si476x, Si479x or LV25810PEB provide digital I/Q-output via I2S.
-Typical such chips support about 500 kHz BW signal for further signal processing.
-30 such chips can be connected per USB port; multiple USB ports can be synchronised on host.
-Not tested due to lack of documentations and chips (discussed with both companies behind the tuners; no interest) but should theoretically work;

-- 30 x RF tuners/frontends per USB and non-audio ADC, not tested, theoretically possible to get 30 x R820T2 (or 15 alternative tuners with IQ output) per USB port; idea for future FX3 generation due to speed requirements or an alternative controller/bus is necessary)

 Are there any additional features that anyone requests?
 Please let us know in the comments and many thanks in advance for your feedback!